-Easily accessible from the Dalmatian Coast—and best explored via yacht or sailboat—the Croatian Islands boast charming, quiet towns that provide respite from the bustling cities of Dubrovnik and Split.
+Easily accessible from the Dalmatian Coast—and best explored via yacht or sailboat—the Croatian Islands (and their charming, quiet towns) provide respite from the bustling cities of Dubrovnik and Split.
 Two of the most popular destinations are Hvar and Korcula, resorts that are teeming with waterfront restaurants, medieval architecture and Gothic cathedrals.

 Perfect forAdventurers | Families | Romantics | Ultimate Indulgers

 When to goMarch-May | June-August | September-November

 Work with Indagare to design the perfect itinerary for an immersive journey.
 Our travel experts know the destination inside and out, and they can make recommendations based on your travel needs and preferences.

 Indagare can match you with the best yacht for a bespoke sailing itinerary and match you with the best guides in historic towns.
 Here’s just one example of what our destination experts can create for you.

 Day 1-2: Dubrovnik to Korcula

 Known for enchanting coves, historical heritage, winding stone streets and a glitzy yachting crowd, the Croatian Islands attract visitors looking to swim, sail and unwind in a glamorous setting.
 Set sail from Dubrovnik to the island of Korcula with its ancient walled city and lovely stone streets laid out like a fishbone.
 After lunch at a charming local café, visit wineries, explore the tiny stone villages of Rascise and Prigradica or hike the pine-scented trails that crisscross the island.

 Day 3-4: Korcula to Hvar